U Of I Employees Learn Of Possible Health Benefit Changes

 Talks have have gone on since 2015, and any decision could be challenged in appellate court.
 These talks are not related to the AFSCME worker unit at the university.

-The first of those meetings was held on the Chicago campus Monday.
+The first of the campus informational meetings was held on the U of I Chicago campus Monday.

 Senior Director of the U of I’s Human Resources Administration, Katie Ross, also cited comments from Governor Bruce Rauner, who has suggested some of those premiums could double under a new agreement.

-But Ross notes everything is still up in the air now.
+But Ross notes everything is still up in the air.

 “I do want to stress that – there are no known changes at this time," she said.
 "That this is not a forgone conclusion here.
 There’s still a lot of uncertainty, because this is subject to the negotiations that are ongoing and the labor board proceedings that we talked about.
 Any appeals that might happened afterwards, and so on.”

-U of I President Tim Killeen put together the Employee Group Benefits Task Force, made up of faculty and staff from all three campuses, to examine proposed changes and proactively inform employees.
+U of I President Timothy Killeen put together the Employee Group Benefits Task Force, made up of faculty and staff from all three campuses, to examine proposed changes and proactively inform employees.